textpattern/textpattern.github.io/administration/write-panel.md

 ### Meta

-#### URL-only Title
+#### URL-only title

-The URL-only title field ('URL' meaning *Uniform Resource Locator*), is a very handy feature that allows you to modify the [Permalink](https://en.wikipedia.org/wiki/Permalink) URL for the article as it would appear, for example, in the the address bar of a web browser if you were using 'Clean URLs'.
+The URL-only title field ('URL' meaning [Uniform Resource Locator](https://en.wikipedia.org/wiki/Uniform_Resource_Locator)), is a very handy feature that allows you to modify the [Permalink](https://en.wikipedia.org/wiki/Permalink) URL for the article as it would appear, for example, in the the address bar of a web browser if you were using 'Clean URLs'.
 This is particularly useful if the title of your article uses non-ASCII characters, such as what might be involved with certain languages.

 If you leave this field blank, the URL title will be generated from the actual article title, which is recommended for URL health reasons.